MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 	AllZones with Lights;    !- Lights 1 Name
 ```

-Similar to E1, this measure reduces power to a specific energy end use category up to a fractional limit for the specified duration, which for this analysis was 50% and 60 minutes respectively.
+Similar to E1, this measure reduces power to a specific energy end use category up to a fractional limit for the specified duration.

 ### Smart Thermostats (C2)

 This EnergyPlus measure adds a `DemandManager:Thermostats` object to the model.
 The measure will also add a `DemandManagerAssignmentList` object if one is not present in the model.
 If one is, it will add the `DemandManager:Thermostats` to the existing `DemandManagerAssignmentList`.
-The object properties come from the `5ZoneAirCooledDemandLimiting.idf` EnergyPlus example file as shown below.
+The object below shows an example from the `5ZoneAirCooledDemandLimiting.idf` EnergyPlus example file.
+Instead of a fractional reduction in load, like E1 and C1, this object specifies maximum setpoint resets for heating and cooling.

 ```
 DemandManager:Thermostats,